renns/dsprofile/README.md

 want to profile.
 This argument is passed by name to the `profile` method so it will not be evaluated until necessary.
 The computation should call the `start` and `finish` methods as described above, but it can do any other computation as well.
-The second argument to `profile` is a list of the dimensions that you want to see in the profile report.
+The second argument to `profile` is a sequence of the dimensions that you want to see in the profile report.
 For example, we might call

-    profile (c, "attribute", "cached")
+    profile (c, Seq ("attribute", "cached"))

 to profile the evaluation of `c` and print a report along two dimensions (first the attribute that was evaluated and then whether it was cached or